PyVRP/PyVRP/pyvrp/cpp/README.md

 bindings are generated from the `bindings.cpp` source files of each folder.
 Each `bindings.cpp` file is compiled into a single extension module named after the installation folder, prefixed with an underscore.

+The bindings depend on header files ending in `_docs.h`.
+Those header files contain docstrings that are automatically extracted from the other header files present in this directory.
+The documentation headers are generated automatically by Meson during compilation.